-- 1. This Ordinance is enacted for the following purposes: - A. To promote, protect, and facilitate any or all of the following: the public health, safety, morals, and the general welfare; coordinated and practical community development and proper density of population; emergency management preparedness and operations, airports, and national defense facilities; the provision of adequate light and air; access to incident solar energy, police protection, vehicle parking and loading space, transportation, water, sewerage, schools, recreational facilities, and public grounds; the provision of a safe, reliable, and adequate water supply for domestic, commercial, agricultural, and industrial use; as well as the preservation of the natural, scenic, and historic values in the environment and the preservation of forests, wetlands, aquifers, and floodplains. - B. To prevent any or all of the following: overcrowding of land; blight, danger, and congestion in travel and transportation; and loss of health, life, and property from fire, panic or other dangers. - C. To preserve prime agriculture and farmland considering topography, soil type and classification, and present use. - D. To provide for the use of land within the Township for residential housing of various dwelling types encompassing all basic forms of housing, including single-family and two-family dwellings, and a reasonable range of multi-family dwellings in various arrangements, as well as mobile homes and mobile home parks. - E. To accommodate reasonable overall community growth, including population and employment growth, and opportunities for development of a variety of residential dwelling types and non-residential uses. - 2.
+- 1. This Ordinance is enacted for the following purposes: - A. To promote, protect, and facilitate any or all of the following: the public health, safety, morals, and the general welfare; coordinated and practical community development and proper density of population; emergency management preparedness and operations, airports, and national defense facilities; the provision of adequate light and air; access to incident solar energy, police protection, vehicle parking and loading space, transportation, water, sewerage, schools, recreational facilities, and public grounds; the provision of a safe, reliable, and adequate water supply for domestic, commercial, agricultural, and industrial use; as well as the preservation of the open space, natural, scenic, aesthetic and historic values in the environment and the preservation of forests, wetlands, aguifers, and floodplains. - B. To prevent any or all of the following: overcrowding of land; blight, danger, and congestion in travel and transportation; and loss of health, life, and property from fire, panic or other dangers. - C. To preserve prime agriculture and farmland considering topography, soil type and classification, and present use. - D. To provide for the use of land within the Township for residential housing of various dwelling types encompassing all basic forms of housing, including single-family and two-family dwellings, and a reasonable range of multifamily dwellings in various arrangements, as well as mobile homes and mobile home parks. - E. To accommodate reasonable overall community growth, including population and employment growth, and opportunities for development of a variety of residential dwelling types and non-residential uses. - 2.
 This Ordinance was prepared with careful consideration being given to, among other things, the character of various areas within the Township, and their suitability for particular uses, and with a view toward conserving the value of property and encouraging the most appropriate use of land throughout the Township. - 3.
-The basis for this Ordinance is the Conewago Township Comprehensive Plan adopted on April 21, 2008.
-This Plan establishes detailed community development goals and objectives, which this Ordinance seeks to promote and to establish; however, it is recognized that circumstances may necessitate the adoption and timely pursuit of new goals and the enactment of new ordinances or amendments to this Ordinance that may neither require nor allow for the completion of a new Comprehensive Plan and approval of new community development objectives.
+The basis for this Ordinance is the Upper Saucon Township Comprehensive Plan adopted on July 25, 1985 and the Saucon Region Comprehensive Recreation and Open Space Plan adopted on October 24, 2006.
+These Plans establish detailed community development goals and objectives, which this Ordinance seeks to promote and to establish; however, it is recognized that circumstances may necessitate the adoption and timely pursuit of new goals and the enactment of new ordinances or amendments to this Ordinance without the completion of a new Comprehensive Plan and approval/or of new community development objectives.